-The Antagonist in Argo never takes on an individual face, there is no ‘villain’.
-Instead the opposition to the Protagonist is provided by ‘the Revolutionary Guards’ or even (e.g. the scene in the souk) ‘Iranians’ in general.
+The Antagonist in Argo never takes on an individual face.
+There’s no ‘villain’.
+Instead, ‘the Revolutionary Guards’ or even (e.g. the scene in the souk) Iranians in general are the Antagonists.
 Also, the story is told almost entirely from Mendez’s point of view.
 There are a couple of brief jumps to his allies, but Iranian characters are almost absent from the film.

 The film lacks a sympathetic Iranian character.
-There is a one slight exception, a single scene where the Iranian housekeeper (previously suspected as an informer) is interrogated by a Revolutionary Guard and doesn’t give the fugitives away.
-Apart from that scene, Iranians in the movie are shown only as an undifferentiated, angry mob who want to kill Americans.
+There is a one slight exception, a single scene where Revolutionary Guards interrogate the Canadian Ambassador’s Iranian housekeeper, who the fugitives have previously suspected as an informer, and she doesn’t give them away.
+Apart from that scene, Iranians in the movie are nothing but an undifferentiated, angry mob who want to kill Americans.

 Argo: The True Story

-It’s worth noting that like Zero Dark Thirty, Argo is based on a true story, it’s not a documentary.
-There is a lot of dramatic licence and sheer invention in the movie, to the point that only the barest outline of the story is actually ‘true’.
+Like Zero Dark Thirty, Argo, though based on a true story, is not a documentary.
+There’s a lot of dramatic licence and sheer invention in the movie.
+In fact, only the barest outline of the story is actually true.

 Yes, there were American diplomats smuggled out of Tehran disguised as a film crew and Canadian diplomats and the CIA had some involvement – that’s about as far as it goes.
-The rest was simplified, exaggerated or plain made up for the movie.
+The movie simplifies, exaggerates or plain makes up the rest of the plot.

-- The British and New Zealand embassies didn’t refuse to help, and in fact the British took the fugitives in first, before handing them to the Canadians as they were under threat themselves (the British embassy was also overrun).
+- The British and New Zealand embassies didn’t refuse to help, and in fact the British took the fugitives in first, before handing them to the Canadians as they were under threat themselves, as the Iranians also overran the British embassy.

 - Not all the fugitives stayed with the Canadian ambassador.

-- The film was not even called Argo to start with, it was originally called Lord of Light and changed name later.
+- They did not even call the film Argo to start with.
+Originally, they called it Lord of Light and only changed the name later.

 - The trip through the dangerous streets of Tehran to the souk didn’t happen.

-- The escape was not cancelled, and Mendez didn’t go against orders to bring the diplomats back.
+- The CIA didn’t cancel the escape, and Mendez didn’t go against orders to bring the diplomats back.

 - In reality, the New Zealand ambassador drove the ‘film crew’ to the airport at 05:30 for an 07:00 flight, and they walked through airport security with hardly a question.

-One event that did happen in both reality and in Argo was the Iranian housekeeper persuading the Revolutionary Guards that there were no Americans in the Canadian ambassador’s house.
-Ironically that’s not a major scene in the movie.
+One dramatic event that happened in both reality and in Argo was the Iranian housekeeper persuading the Revolutionary Guards that there were no Americans in the Canadian ambassador’s house.
+Ironically, that’s not a major scene in the movie.

 Argo: Alternative Movie Poster